UofABioinformaticsHub/Spring_Into_Bioinformatics/README.md

 # Spring Into Bioinformatics

-Course material & datasets for Spring INto Bioinformatics Room 422, Horace Lamb Building
+Course material & datasets for Spring Into Bioinformatics
+Room 422, Horace Lamb Building
 2-4 October, 2019